-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference articles are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
+You may find one of our health articles more useful.

-See also separate article Smallpox.
+See also the separate article Smallpox.

-Introduction and history
+Introduction and history of the smallpox vaccine

 Edward Jenner (1749-1823) published work in 1798 entitled "An enquiry into the causes and effects of the variolae vaccinae".
 This work was done following earlier observations that dairymaids and cowmen did not catch smallpox although they did catch cowpox.
 Benjamin Jesty (1737-1816) protected his family in a similar way before Jenner reported the first scientific attempt at immunisation from a hut near his home in Berkeley, Gloucestershire.
 Jenner scratched material from a cowpox pustule into the arm of a young local boy, James Phipps, who subsequently developed a pustule and a fever.
 He remained healthy when subsequently Jenner inoculated him with smallpox.
 "Vaccinae" means "of the cow" and "vaccination" means "protection from smallpox".
 At this time there were 23,000 deaths per year from smallpox in England and many more across Europe.
 The case fatality rate was between 20% and 60%.

 Smallpox is caused by the variola virus, a DNA virus, with humans being the only known reservoir for the disease.
 It is spread by person-to-person contact, with an incubation period of 10 to 14 days.
 The overall mortality is about 30%.

-Adverse effects of vaccination
+Adverse effects of the smallpox vaccine

 - Workers in laboratories where pox viruses are handled and others whose work involves an identifiable risk of exposure to pox virus.